The Clear Edge

 Before frameworks:

-Routine decisions: 45 minutes average
+• Routine decisions: 45 minutes average

-Tactical decisions: 2.5 hours average
+• Tactical decisions: 2.5 hours average

-Total decision time: 26 hours weekly
+• Total decision time: 26 hours weekly

-Opportunities missed: 6 per month
+• Opportunities missed: 6 per month

-Decision confidence: 6/10 average
+• Decision confidence: 6/10 average

 After frameworks:

-Routine decisions: 12 minutes average (73% reduction)
+• Routine decisions: 12 minutes average (73% reduction)

-Tactical decisions: 1.2 hours average (52% reduction)
+• Tactical decisions: 1.2 hours average (52% reduction)

-Total decision time: 9 hours weekly (65% reduction)
+• Total decision time: 9 hours weekly (65% reduction)

-Opportunities missed: 0 per month
+• Opportunities missed: 0 per month

-Decision confidence: 9/10 average
+• Decision confidence: 9/10 average

 Result by the end of Day 14: Complete framework documentation accessible to the entire team, frameworks made the default decision process, velocity improvement tracked, showing measurable time savings, decision capacity scaled to support business growth.

-Common Mistakes
+Common Decision Velocity Mistakes Operators Make

 Mistake 1: No frameworks for routine decisions (reinventing every decision)

-Every pricing decision requires fresh analysis.
+What it looks like: Every pricing decision requires fresh analysis.
 Every client fit evaluation is custom.
 Every tool selection involves comparing 10 options from scratch.
 You’re deliberating on decisions you’ve made 50 times before.

-Apply the 80% rule.
+How to avoid: Apply the 80% rule.
 If 80% of similar decisions follow the same pattern, that decision type needs a framework.
 The 20% edge cases can use judgment, but the 80% routine should be automated.

 Mistake 2: Frameworks are too rigid (no flexibility for edge cases)

-Framework says decline the client who doesn’t meet all 4 criteria.
-But this client is a perfect fit except for one marginal criterion.
-You follow the framework rigidly, decline the client, and later realise you made a wrong decision.
+What it looks like: The framework says to decline any client who doesn’t meet all four criteria, but this client is a perfect fit except for one marginal criterion.
+You follow the framework rigidly, decline the client, and later realise you made the wrong decision.

-Example override protocol for client fit framework:
+Example override protocol for the client fit framework:

 “Use judgment instead of framework if:

-Client is referral from top 3 client (relationship trumps criteria)
+• Client is referral from top 3 client (relationship trumps criteria)

-Client fails 1 criterion marginally but exceeds others significantly
+• Client fails 1 criterion marginally but exceeds others significantly

-Client problem is identical to expertise but formal experience count doesn’t match (you know you can solve it despite low formal count)”
+• Client problem is identical to expertise but formal experience count doesn’t match (you know you can solve it despite low formal count)”

 Mistake 3: Not tracking velocity (can’t measure improvement)

-You implement frameworks, but don’t track decision time before and after.
-You “feel” faster but can’t prove improvement.
-When frameworks feel tedious, you abandon them because you don’t see clear evidence that they work.
+What it looks like: You implement frameworks but don’t track decision time before and after.
+You feel faster but can’t prove improvement, and when frameworks start to feel tedious you abandon them because you don’t see clear evidence that they work.

 Minimum tracking:

-Compare.
+Compare the two.
 The difference justifies the framework effort.

-One operator implemented frameworks, but didn’t track.
-After 3 weeks, frameworks felt like “extra steps” so she stopped using them.
+One operator implemented frameworks but didn’t track.
+After 3 weeks, frameworks felt like “extra steps,” so she stopped using them.

-Quality Checkpoints
+Decision Velocity System Quality Checkpoints

 Week 2: Frameworks built for top 10 decision types